kxpa01/University-exercises/README.md

 # University-exercises

-Just your regular university exercises on C.
+Just your regular university exercises on C and C++.